MiliAus/MiliAus/README.md

 ## About Me
-I'm a Software Engineer, Devops person, and general technology tinkerer.
+I'm a Platform Engineer with an interest in frontend, and all things tech.